straightVibing/Initial-Report/Initial Report.md

     - Would previous experience be interesting/useful?

-# Technical background
+# Technical information

-- Here to provide technological context to the topic as a whole as well as the literature review
-- Level of detail will be iterated depending on how the doc flows
+This section has been designed to provide technical context to a reader who may be looking for some background on Microbial Fuel Cells and concerns the key parameters mentioned earlier.

 ## Power Generation
 - Polarisation and power curves are used to characterise MFC power generation